-AP scores will be available online at the beginning of July.
+Although this year's AP tests were “non-traditional”, many colleges have said that they will still award AP credit (see this list by Prompt).
+AP scores will be available online beginning July 15.
 Scores are released over several days based on the state in which you tested.
 View the date and location schedule, and your scores, on the College Board website.

 What is the AP exam score scale?